YosysHQ/yosys/docs/source/getting_started/typical_phases.rst

 stdcell mapping
 ^^^^^^^^^^^^^^^

-When ``techmap`` is used without a map file, it uses a built-in map file to map all RTL cell types to a generic library of built-in logic gates and registers.
+When :cmd:ref:`techmap` is used without a map file, it uses a built-in map file to map all RTL cell types to a generic library of built-in logic gates and registers.

 The built-in logic gate types are: ``$_NOT_``, ``$_AND_``, ``$_OR_``,
 ``$_XOR_``, and ``$_MUX_``.